NOTICE OF SPECIAL ELECTION

 The Advance Voting period will be February 22 - March 12, 2021 located at the VR&E Office 4380 Memorial Drive, Decatur, GA 30032, between the hours of 8 AM - 4:30 PM.

 Application for absentee ballots may be made by mail or in person to the Absentee Ballot Clerk, DeKalb County Elections Division, 4380 Memorial Drive, Decatur, GA 30032, 404-298-4020.
 Click HERE For Absentee Ballot Information

-Voting will take place at the two precincts: Clarkston First Baptist Church Family Life Center at 4007 Church Street, and the Clarkston Community Center at 3701 College Ave, from 7:00 a.m. to 7:00 p.m.
+Voting on Election day, March 16, will take place at the two precincts: Clarkston First Baptist Church Family Life Center at 4007 Church Street, and the Clarkston Community Center at 3701 College Ave, from 7:00 a.m. to 7:00 p.m.
 Any person who is a resident of the City of Clarkston and who is registered at least thirty (30) days prior to this election with the DeKalb County Board of Registrations and Elections as an elector within the City of Clarkston shall be eligible to vote in this election.
 Deadline for voter registration is February 16, 2021.

 The qualifications to run for Clarkston office include:

 - A bona fide resident of the City of Clarkston for a continuous period of at least 12 months immediately prior to the date of the election

 - Must have no debts outstanding against them in favor of the city, county or state.

 - The candidate must be registered and qualified to vote in the municipal elections for the City of Clarkston and continue this qualification throughout their term of office.

 Candidate must continue to reside in the City of Clarkston during their period of service;